 The liturgy at Trinity Church is formal and flexible, traditional and modern.
-The 5 PM liturgy on Saturday is the most informal, and people are invited to gather around the altar at the time of the Eucharist.
 At 8 AM on Sunday mornings, we follow Rite I of the Book of Common Prayer, which uses more traditional language.
 At 10 AM on Sunday, we celebrate with Rite II with supplemental liturgical materials and give praise to God through our Music.

 The principle liturgies of the Episcopal Church are Holy Baptism and the Holy Eucharist.
 Baptism is the sacrament whereby a person is united with Jesus Christ into his death and resurrection through water in the name of the Father, and of the Son, and of the Holy Spirit.
 In baptism our sins are washed away and we are reborn to new life as a child of God and an inheritor of the kingdom of God.
 The Holy Eucharist is the principle celebration of Sunday, the day of resurrection.
 Our union with God, established in Baptism, is nourished and sustained in the eating and drinking of the bread and wine of the Eucharist, which is the Body and Blood of Christ.

 Every day Christians are called to the prayer of the Church through the services of Morning and Evening Prayer, Noonday Prayer and Compline.
 Holy Scripture provides the principle texts of the daily prayer through the prayer of the Psalms.
 Scripture is read following a lectionary that appoints a portion of Hebrew Scripture and the New Testament for each day.
 Canticles, selections of scripture that have become hymns throughout the centuries for the people of God, are used to respond to the readings.
 The texts of the Daily Office can be found at www.missionstclare.com.